CommitStudio/square-one-swell/README.md

 2. Create your .env file, mimicking the .env.example, and paste the aforementioned keys.

-## Running the Store
+## Running StoreFront

 To run the store:

+1. Clone the repository.

-1. Install all the necessary modules and packages by typing `npm install` in the command line.
+2. Install all the necessary modules and packages by typing npm install in the command line.

-2. Run the store by typing `npm run dev`.
+3. Run the store by typing npm run dev.